evgenyneu/js-evaluator-for-android/README.md

 ## Feedback

-If you have any issues or need help, let me know - I will be happy to assist you.
+If you have any issues or need help please do not hesitate to create an issue ticket.